Solar tracker: Disadvantages

-Trackers add cost and maintenance to the system – if they add 25% to the cost, and improve the output by 25%, the same performance can be obtained by making the system 25% larger, eliminating the additional maintenance.
+Trackers add cost and maintenance to the system – if they add 25% to the cost, and improve the output by 25%, then the same performance can be obtained by making the system 25% larger, eliminating the additional maintenance.
 Tracking was very cost effective in the past when photovoltaic modules were expensive compared to today.
 Because they were expensive, it was important to use tracking to minimize the number of panels used in a system with a given power output.
 But as panels get cheaper, the cost effectiveness of tracking vs using a greater number of panels decreases.
-However, in off-grid installations where batteries store power for overnight use, a tracking system reduces the hours that stored energy is used thus requiring less battery capacity.
-As the batteries themselves are expensive (either traditional lead acid stationary cells or newer lithium ion batteries), their cost needs to be included in the cost analysis.
+However, in off-grid installations where batteries store power for overnight use, a tracking system reduces the hours that stored energy is used, thus requiring less battery capacity.
+As the batteries themselves are expensive (either traditional lead-acid stationary cells or newer lithium-ion batteries), their cost needs to be included in the cost analysis.

 Tracking is also not suitable for typical residential rooftop photovoltaic installations.
 Since tracking requires that panels tilt or otherwise move, provisions must be made to allow this.
 This requires that panels be offset a significant distance from the roof, which requires expensive racking and increases wind load.
-Also, such a setup would not make for a very aesthetically pleasing install on residential rooftops.
+Also, such a setup would not make for an aesthetically pleasing install on residential rooftops.
 Because of this (and the high cost of such a system), tracking is not used on residential rooftop installations, and is unlikely to ever be used in such installations.
 This is especially true as the cost of photovoltaic modules continues to decrease, which makes increasing the number of modules for more power the more cost-effective option.
 Tracking can (and sometimes is) used for residential ground mount installations, where greater freedom of movement is possible.

 Tracking can also cause shading problems.
 As the panels move during the course of the day, it is possible that, if the panels are located too close to one another, they may shade one another due to profile angle effects.
-As an example, if you have several panels in a row from east to west, there will be no shading during solar noon.
-But in the afternoon, panels could be shaded by their west neighboring panel if they are sufficiently close.
+As an example, if one has several panels in a row from east to west, there will be no shading during solar noon, but in the afternoon, panels could be shaded by their west neighboring panel if they are sufficiently close.
 This means that panels must be spaced sufficiently far to prevent shading in systems with tracking, which can reduce the available power from a given area during the peak Sun hours.
 This is not a big problem if there is sufficient land area to widely space the panels.
 But it will reduce output during certain hours of the day (i.e. around solar noon) compared to a fixed array.
 Optimizing this problem with math is called backtracking.

-Further, single-axis tracking systems are prone to become unstable at relatively modest wind speeds (galloping).
-This is due to torsional instability of single-axis solar tracking systems.
+Further, single-axis tracking systems are prone to becoming unstable at relatively modest wind speeds (galloping).
+This is due to the torsional instability of single-axis solar tracking systems.
 Anti-galloping measures such as automatic stowing and external dampers must be implemented.